 Supervising Your Pet and Baby's Relationship

-When your baby is old enough to crawl or walk, teach them to stay away from your pet's toys, food bowls, and litter boxes.
+When your child begins to crawl or walk, it is important to instil in them the habit of staying far away from the pet's toys, food dishes, and litter boxes.

 Having Another Baby